Vevey, Lake Geneva Switzerland

 Sharing is caring!

 Following our wonderful month of house-sitting in Putney, London, we flew back to Nice in the south of France.
 With French rail choosing our day of arrival for a strike, we took the shuttle from the airport to the bus station at Saint Raphael to collect our car.
-The next stop was Callas to stay with Yvonne and Bryn (her lovely border collie) for a couple of nights.

 Yvonne suggested dinner out at The Cave, one of the village restaurants.
 The food, of course, was superb.
 It’s probably one of the reasons we will be back to Callas for a house sit in October and Christmas to look after Bryn, Maggie, the “laid-back” cat and Rouge, the ginger tom, a new addition to the pet family.

-For a 30% membership discount for Trusted Housesitters, click here to sign up.
+• For a 25% membership discount for Trusted Housesitters, click here to sign up.

-For Aussies Housesitters, use code 79FQ5L for $10 off your membership.
+• For Aussies Housesitters, use code 79FQ5L for $10 off your membership.

-Our next house sit was Fontenoy-le-Chateau, France.
 With five nights spare before we were due to arrive, we decided we would take a trip through northern Italy, through the Tunnel del Monte Bianco to see Mont Blanc, then across Switzerland, back into France and on to Fontenoy le Chateau.

 Agritourism in Tonco, Italy